giuseppefioccola/Metaverse-side-meeting-at-IETF/README.md

 # Metaverse-side-meeting-at-IETF

-Discussion about the related IETF technologies and understand what IETF can or cannot do on Metaverse
+Discussion about the related IETF technologies in order to understand what IETF can or cannot do on Metaverse

 A new IETF non-working group email list has been created.